comses-education/reusable-building-blocks-template/README.md

 ### Patterns and data to determine global variables & parameters and/or to claim that the model is realistic enough for its purpose

--  Which of the variables (or parameters) have an empirical meaning and can, in principle, be determined directly.
+-  Which of the variables (or parameters) have an empirical meaning and can, in principle, be determined directly?
 -  Which variables can be only determined via calibration?
 -  Which data or patterns can be used for calibration?
--  Which data sets do already exist (references)?
+-  Which data sets already exist? (include durable references)

 ### Interface

-- What specific inputs does the RBB require from an external, calling entity and in which unites?
+- What specific inputs does the RBB require from an external, calling entity and in what units (e.g., [CSDMS Standard Names](https://csdms.colorado.edu/wiki/CSN_Examples) and [UDUnits](https://www.unidata.ucar.edu/software/udunits/))?
 - What specific outputs does it produce and how does this update the state variables of the calling entity?

 ### Scales